March just might be the most perfect month to visit the Lone Star State–and that’s exactly when most families enjoy

 South Padre is known by many as a go-to place to spend spring break in Texas for college kids looking to party, but there are plenty of spots to visit that are not as crowded or as rowdy.

 Grab the kids and head to Gravity Park and the Beach Park at Isla Blanca (formerly the South Padre Island Schlitterbahn) to enjoy a day full of activities that your kids are sure to enjoy.

-And, while much of the beach will be crowded with parties, there are quiet corners, as well–consider taking a sunset horseback ride on the beach to enjoy the water from a different perspective.
+And, while much of the beach will be crowded with parties, there are quiet corners, as well.

 Be sure to catch a sunset on the Laguna Madre Nature Trail, head over to Port Isabel to climb one of the best lighthouses in Texas, and learn about the process of rescuing sea turtles at Sea Turtle, Inc. during your trip as well.

 Texas Lakes + State Parks to Visit in March